rock-core/rock-core.github.io/documentation/runtime/ruby_and_types.md

 end
 ~~~

-To allow convertion between a Ruby class and an oroGen-registered type, one does
+To allow conversion between a Ruby class and an oroGen-registered type, one does

 ~~~ ruby
 # If we get a /base/Time, convert it to Ruby's Time class